wschreyer/PENTrack/README.md

 ### Spinlog

-If bruteforce integration of particle spin precession is active, it will be logged into the spinlog.
+If the spinlog parameter is enabled in the configuration file and the particle spin is tracked, it will be logged into the spinlog.
 In the spinlog, you get the following parameters:

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated